microsoft/fabricrealtimelab/modules/module07c.md

 * [Download the DS 2 - Predict Stock Prices Notebook](<../resources/module07/DS 2 - Predict Stock Prices.ipynb>)
 * [Download the DS 3 - Build and Predict Notebook](<../resources/module07/DS 3 - Build and Predict.ipynb>)

-Take some time exploring the notebook.
-Notice a few key things:
+Take some time exploring the notebook, and notice a few key things:

 * There is no logging to or using MLflow.
 Data scientists can still use MLflow for developing models, logging metrics, and collaborating.
 * The ML models are built, then predicitions are made immediately and saved to the predictions table.
 There is no persistence of the model.